Poncé Gaudissard: Criminal relapse and link with the Meyrargues case

 On 12 February, Gaudissard was taken from prison and placed in police custody for the double murder in Meyrargues.
-However, he claimed to be totally ‘uninvolved’ in the case and to have had an alibi on the day of the crime; this alibi turned out, however, to be an invention of Gaudissard's in order to exonerate himself.
+However, he claimed to be totally 'uninvolved' in the case and to have had an alibi on the day of the crime; this alibi turned out, however, to be an invention of Gaudissard's in order to exonerate himself.
 During his interrogation, Gaudissard spoke at length about his childhood, admitting that he had been marked by the violence inflicted on him by his father.
 He was held in police custody for 12 hours, before being released for lack of evidence.
 Gaudissard was then transferred to the Baumettes prison.
 Following the interruption of police custody, the investigators tried to find a motive for the double homicide in Meyrargues, in order to link it to Gaudissard.
 They were convinced of his guilt, because of his modus operandi.
 When they searched Audrey's computer, they discovered that she had uncovered Gaudissard's criminal past and that, knowing he was in danger of being made redundant, he would never have been able to repay the compensation he had to pay to one of his victims.

 Indictment, new leads and proceedings

 On 30 March 2004, Gaudissard was again released from prison.
 He was again taken into police custody for the double murder in Meyrargues.
 During questioning, Gaudissard continued to deny the charges against him.
 However, his modus operandi was directly established with his paraphernalia.
 When questioned, Gaudissard replied that he wore gloves because of the low-temperature days.
 He also said that he used the lighter to light the bus he was driving.
-He went no further in his explanations and said, after many hours of questioning: ‘I don't feel guilty’.
-Following this statement, described as a ‘semi-admission’, Gaudissard was indicted for the double murder of Chantal and Audrey d'Amato and returned to Baumettes prison, even though the DNA found at the crime scene was not his.
+He went no further in his explanations and said, after many hours of questioning: 'I don't feel guilty'.
+Following this statement, described as a 'semi-admission', Gaudissard was indicted for the double murder of Chantal and Audrey d'Amato and returned to Baumettes prison, even though the DNA found at the crime scene was not his.

 In the weeks following Gaudissard's two indictments, investigators also discovered the existence of a third charge against him: the suspicious deaths of his uncle and cousin in December 2001.
 On discovering this, Commander Daniel Bianco questioned Gaudissard again about these events, but Gaudissard again denied any involvement in the alleged double murder.
-Although Gaudissard did not confess, he was investigated during his detention, and Commandant Bianco became convinced that he was gradually on the trail of a ‘serial killer’.
-However, as the seals had been destroyed, Gaudissard's case was dismissed.
+Although Gaudissard did not confess, he was investigated during his detention, and Commandant Bianco gradually became convinced that he was on the trail of a 'serial killer'.
+However, as the records had been destroyed, Gaudissard's case was dismissed.

-Gaudissard was referred to the Assizes court twice.
+Gaudissard was referred to the Assize Court twice.
 The first was for the rape of his sister-in-law, Muriel Montborgne, on 2 February 2004.
 Then, a few months later, for the double homicide of Audrey and Chantal d'Amato, committed on 30 March 2003.